Project-MONAI/model-zoo/models/pathology_nuclei_segmentation_classification/docs/README.md

 The model is trained to simultaneous segment and classify nuclei.
 Training is done via a two-stage approach.
 First initialized the model with pre-trained weights on the [ImageNet dataset](https://ieeexplore.ieee.org/document/5206848), trained only the decoders for the first 50 epochs, and then fine-tuned all layers for another 50 epochs.
 There are two training modes in total.
 If "original" mode is specified, it uses [270, 270] and [80, 80] for `patch_size` and `out_size` respectively.
 If "fast" mode is specified, it uses [256, 256] and [164, 164] for `patch_size` and `out_size` respectively.
 The results we show below are based on the "fast" model.

+- We train the first stage with pre-trained weights from some internal data.

-- Each user is responsible for checking the content of models/datasets and the applicable licenses and determining if suitable for the intended use.The license for the pre-trained model used in examples is different than MONAI license.
+- The original author's repo also has pre-trained weights which is for non-commercial use.
+Each user is responsible for checking the content of models/datasets and the applicable licenses and determining if suitable for the intended use.
+The license for the pre-trained model is different than MONAI license.
 Please check the source where these weights are obtained from: <https://github.com/vqdang/hover_net#data-format>

-`PRETRAIN_MODEL_URL` is "https://drive.google.com/u/1/uc?id=1KntZge40tAHgyXmHYVqZZ5d2p_4Qr2l5&export=download" which will be used in bash code below.
+`PRETRAIN_MODEL_URL` is "https://drive.google.com/u/1/uc?id=1KntZge40tAHgyXmHYVqZZ5d2p_4Qr2l5&export=download" which can be used in bash code below.

 ![Model workflow](https://ars.els-cdn.com/content/image/1-s2.0-S1361841519301045-fx1_lrg.jpg)